-A non-aligned supplier may accept a bribe to exclude all suppliers but the insider, thus driving up the auction price.
+Our model can be interpreted within the framework developed by Bosio et al. (2020), where a PO faces multiple suppliers, one of whom is an insider.
+Even though the good is sold with a competitive mechanism, the PO has some latitude in excluding a supplier.
+A non-aligned PO may accept a bribe to exclude all suppliers but the insider, thus driving up the auction price.
 We simplify Bosio et al. (2020) by holding quantity constant and we extend by adding an agent, the AG.
 The exclusion decision would be made by the PO in the autonomy case or be a function of the individual actions of the PO and the AG in the non-autonomy case.
 An example of passive waste is a public body who acts so slowly that suppliers demand higher prices because they know they will be paid late.
-While the present model makes assumptions directly on equilibrium prices, Appendix C offers a micro-founded version that starts from the utility functions of the PO and the AG.
+While the present model makes assumptions directly on equilibrium prices, Appendix C offers a micro-founded version that starts from the utility functions of the PO and the AG.17

-Under the autonomy arrangement, the price paid depends on whether the PO is aligned (the price is $p_A$ ) or misaligned ( $p_M$ ), with the assumption that $p_M > p_A$ .
-In the nonautonomy case, the outcome depends on the type of both agents: $p{AA}$ (both PO and AG are aligned), $p{AM}$ (aligned PO, misaligned AG), $p{MA}$ (misaligned PO, aligned AG), and $p{MM}$ (both misaligned).
+Under the autonomy arrangement, the price paid depends on whether the PO is aligned (the price is p_A) or misaligned (p_M), with the assumption that $p_M > p_A$.
+In the nonautonomy case, the outcome depends on the type of both agents: p{AA} (both PO and AG are aligned), p{AM} (aligned PO, misaligned AG), p{MA} (misaligned PO, aligned AG), and p{MM} (both misaligned).
 Agent type has the expected monotonic effect.
-Better types reduce the purchase price: $p{AA} < p{AM} < p{MM}$ , and $p{AA} < p{MA} < p{MM}$ .
-Under both arrangements good POs obtain the best possible price: $p{AA} = p_A = c$ , where c is the minimal possible price at which the supplier is willing to sell.
+Better types reduce the purchase price: $p{AA} < p{AM} < p{MM}$, and $p{AA} < p{MA} < p{MM}$.
+Under both arrangements, good POs obtain the best possible price: $p{AA} = p_A = c$, where c is the minimum possible price at which the supplier is willing to sell.18

-We also make four assumptions about the agency relationship between the AG and PO:
+We also make four assumptions about the agency relationship between the AG and